humanetes-com/proof-of-positive-interaction/README.md

 # About identity

  Use case:
+Proof of positive interaction as way to introduce trustless, anonymous way of providing access to resources or operations.
+ Use case:
  You join a company, they know who are you, and create an account for you, in order to give you the right access to some resources.
  Everything could be supersecure, following the most advanced guidelines about granurality on access to every single resource.
 Still there two very bad aspects in the use case I described before.
  1. They know who are you.
 What does it mean? you give an id card, then suddently you're the guy on that picture.
  We could do background checks, still we could at most, up to some extent, validate the companies you worked for.

- 2. once they decide up to some extend who are you, decide in a manual way, to create some accounts in order to provde access for you to things.
+ 2. once they decide up to some extend who are you, decide in a manual way, to create some accounts in order to provide access for you to things.

- Just like we did great improvements in the security literature by giving access not to monoliths, instead to every single resource, it would be amazing if we could for example validate every single task this person did.
-Wouldn't this be more expressfull of who you are?
+ We did great improvements in the security literature evolving from access to monoliths to instead restricting or granting access to every single resource that makes sense.
+It would be amazing if we could for example validate the capability to execute a task based on the passt story of that person, not on who that person is.
+In the end we just want the most capable person in something to to that specific thing.
  * Non ideal identity about a person: Name, Software Engineer at CompanyX
- * Ideal: Name,
+ * Ideal:
+ AccountId(i.e. public key)
  Pull request X,
  Approval Y,
  Code review Z,
  Given Talk about X,
  Proof of attendance ZX

  Once we have a way to validate your actions as set of positive interactions between you and other actions.
 Considering we have the ranking of each of those actors, we may rely on those actors validation.